-Chino also seeks leave from the Court under CPLR § 408 to request that DFS disclose certain internal emails and other written documentation about its internal deliberations leading up to the promulgation of 23 NYCRR Part 200 (the "Regulation").
-(Pet.'s Disc.
+Chino seeks leave from the Court under CPLR § 408 to request that DFS disclose certain internal emails and other written documentation about its internal deliberations leading up to the promulgation of 23 NYCRR Part 200 (the "Regulation").
+Pets.'
+Disc.
 Br.
-12-13.)
-Specifically, Chino requests an order requiring DFS to disclose "all internal emails, emails with third-parties, and other written documentation" in DFS's possession "between January 1, 2013 and September 30, 2015" regarding "the economic nature of Bitcoin and whether it qualifies as a 'financial product or service.'"
-(Id. at 13.)
+14. Specifically, Chino requests an order requiring DFS to disclose "all internal emails, emails with third-parties, and other written documentation" in DFS's possession "between January 1, 2013 and September 30, 2015" regarding "the economic nature of Bitcoin and whether it qualifies as a 'financial product or service.'"
+Id.

 Chino contends this discovery request is warranted because "the only testimony introduced in the written record during the hearings" on the Regulation "support the notion that Defendants-Respondents did not have the statutory authority to regulate Bitcoin."
-(Id.)
+Id.
 Given this alleged lack of supporting testimony, Chino surmises that "the economic nature of Bitcoin must have been discussed either before or after the hearings through email correspondence internally or between the Defendants-Respondents and/or with outside parties."
-(Id. at 12-13) Put differently, Chino argues that document discovery is necessary under CPLR § 408 because-in Chino's view-the testimony at the public hearings on the Regulation did not sufficiently address whether Bitcoin is a "financial product or service," so DFS must have had internal deliberations on the issue through email and other written documents.
-This baseless argument is rooted in nothing but speculation and conjecture.
+Id.
+Put differently, Chino argues that document discovery is necessary under CPLR § 408 because-in his view-the testimony at the public hearings on the Regulation did not sufficiently address whether Bitcoin is a "financial product or service," so DFS must have had internal deliberations on the issue through email and other written documents.